20 Must-Visit Attractions on New Zealand's West Coast

 A world of natural beauty awaits those who venture into the stunningly remote West Coast region of New Zealand’s South Island.

-There isn’t any place quite like New Zealand’s West Coast region.
-Alpine ranges, rocky coastlines, and world heritage areas come in perfect harmony to create some of the South Island’s most incredible backdrops.
+There isn’t any place quite like New Zealand’s West Coast.
+Alpine ranges, rocky coastlines, and World Heritage areas come together in perfect harmony to create some of the South Island’s most incredible backdrops.
 Prepare to be amazed by this wonderful area as we showcase 20 of its must-visit attractions.

 Punakaiki is a small community on the West Coast that is most famous for its spectacular Pancake Rocks and Blowholes.
 These tiered limestone formations emerged some 30 million years ago and are the result of immense water pressure and seismic activity in the area.
 A 20-minute loop track

 Franz Josef Glacier